Bitshala/MB-cohort/questions-3rd-ed.md

 - What are the different types of Bitcoin Nodes?
 What are the tradeoffs between them?
 When is it applicable to use a "light node"?
 - Do you think it would be better if bitcoin transactions were reversible?
 What are the potential benefits and drawbacks?
 - Do you believe Bitcoin needs to compete with Visa/MasterCard to succeed?
 Why or why not?
+- What is the Bitcoin Issuance Rate?
+How do we know the supply cap of Bitcoin is 21 million?
+- Is Bitcoin private?
+Does Bitcoin need to be private?
+Why isn't Bitcoin fungible?

 ## Chapter 2: How Bitcoin Works